 3.18.
-Lastly, there has been an increasing trend in the development of innovative types of vacation home ownership or similar (as the outright ownership of a fixed assets is not always involved) that combine the privacy of an owned vacation home with the amenities, services and flexibility offered by collective accommodation as well as a reduction of costs for the "owner" over the periods in which he/she is not making use of the "property" for him/herself.
+Lastly, there has been a trend towards the development of innovative types of vacation home ownership or similar (as the outright ownership of a fixed assets is not always involved) that combine the privacy of an owned vacation home with the amenities, services and flexibility offered by collective accommodation as well as a reduction of costs for the "owner" over the periods in which he/she is not making use of the "property" for him/herself.
 In the original timeshare system, what was purchased was a "right to use" a given physical property at a specific moment in time over its lifetime.
-Flexibility was gradually introduced in the system, along different lines, relaxing the conditions concerning ownership of a specific physical asset, the lifetime of the project, or fixity of the period of use, through the design of different types of administrative and financial constructs.
+Flexibility was gradually introduced in the system,

-- 3.19.
+- along different lines, relaxing the conditions concerning ownership of a specific physical asset, the lifetime of the project, or the fixity of the period of use, through the design of different types of administrative and financial constructs. - 3.19.
 Besides timeshare, under its different modalities as deeded interests or other types of contractual arrangements including those operating like a club in which the membership gives the right to use any of the properties of the club, or of any other affiliated system, abiding to the rules that have been established, there are also new modalities such as condo hotels, fractionals and private residence clubs, hotel residences, etc..
 In those modalities, there is a clear ownership of real estate, either shared with others (case of fractionals) or individual.
-But the system mixes ownership of the property and access to a broad array of services through the payment of specific "management" services, and it even provides the possibility to put the asset in a renting system within the structure of a hotel, when not used by its owner. - 3.20.
-The TSA is restricted, for the time being, to the description of production and transactions on goods and services, so the full complexity of the SNA and Balance of Payments analysis is not required and a homogeneous treatment can be proposed that is as follows: - A flow of services is associated with each physical unit sold through a timeshare or other arrangement.
+But the system mixes ownership of the property and access to a broad array of services through the payment of specific "management" services, and it even provides the possibility to put the asset in a renting system within the structure of a hotel, when not used by its owner, a system that generates at the same time an income for the owner and a change in the supply of rooms by the hotel involved. - 3.20.
+The TSA is restricted to the description of production and transactions on goods and services, so the full complexity of the SNA and Balance of Payments analysis is not required and a homogeneous treatment can be proposed that is as follows: - A flow of services is associated with each physical unit sold through a timeshare or other arrangement.
 These services should be classified as short term accommodation (ISIC 5510 Short term accommodation activities, CPC 63113 Room or unit accommodation services for visitors in timeshare properties); - The value of these services should be estimated on the basis of the market rent for an equivalent unit; - Day to day running expenses including property management services and other current payments such as property taxes should be assigned as costs to the productive activity associated with the use of the property.
 As a consequence, the payments for management would not be assigned to the visitor as consumer but to the owner of the property or of the "right to use" as intermediate consumption.